udexon/Usegrammer/Phos_BTOSG.md

 }
 ```

+While we have not personally communicated with C++ committee members concerning the adoption of templating and metaprogramming constructs in modern C++, based on how naturally they fit into the metaprogramming schemes in Phoscript, we believe the C++ commitee members could have been considering similar issues to those in Phoscript.

 The varieties of incompatible Games and simulation applications illustrate perfectly the problem of programmer (programming languages and tools) fragmentation.